Carpet cleaner making a difference

 2. Remove mould and mildew growth

 Cleaning your carpets on a regular basis helps to prevent moisture from building up.
-This water build up can cause bacteria and mildew, which in turn leads to mould growth.
+This water build up can cause bacteria and mildew which in turn leads to mould growth.
 If you don't clean your carpets regularly, your home may develop mould build-up.
-This can also happen where carpets are exposed to dampness for too long - perhaps where a spillage has been left to linger or a flood has occured.
+This can also happen where carpets are exposed to dampness for too long such as a spillage that hasn't been sorted straight away or if a flood has occurred.

 3. Reduce pet hairs